Atlas of plant and animal histology

 Pinocytosis

-Pinocytosis is the nonspecific incorporation of soluble molecules inside vesicles or larger compartments by endocytosis.
-It is clear that vesicles, or other type of membrane compartments, carry molecules in solution when detached from the plasma membrane.
+Pinocytosis is the nonspecific incorporation of extracellular soluble molecules into vesicles or larger membrane bound compartments.
+It is clear that vesicles, or other type of membrane compartments, carry molecules in solution when detached from the plasma membrane toward the inner cytoplasm.
 So, all endocytic processes carry molecules by pinocytosis.
-However, soluble material is particularly important in a type of endocytosis known as macropinocytosis (see below), which, as its name suggest, is specialized on incorporating large amount of soluble extracellular molecules.
+However, the amount of soluble material is particularly important in a type of endocytosis known as macropinocytosis (see below), which, as its name suggest, is specialized on fetching large amount of soluble extracellular molecules.

 Receptor mediated endocytosis